huggingface/datasets/datasets/metooma/README.md

 ### Data Instances

-Tweet ID and the appropriatelabels
+Tweet ID and the appropriate labels

 ### Data Fields